eirrw/dotfiles/README.md

 # .dotfiles
-Contains a selection of configuration files so that can be easily tracked and updated.
+Contains a selection of configuration files used across my systems.

 ### Installation
 Clone the repository to any directory.
 Use [dotbot](https://github.com/anishathalye/dotbot) to install by running "./install" after cloning.
 This will create symlinks in the home directory for each of the config files and download any necessary plugins.
 Dotbot will display any errors in the output messages.